SanderMertens/flecs/docs/DesignWithFlecs.md

 This phase contains all the systems that load data into your ECS.
 This would be a good place to load keyboard and mouse inputs.

 ### PostLoad
 Often the imported data needs to be processed.
-Maybe you want to associate your keypresses with high level actions rather than comparing explicitly in your game code if the user pressed the 'K' key.
+Maybe you want to associate your key presses with high level actions rather than comparing explicitly in your game code if the user pressed the 'K' key.
 The `PostLoad` phase is a good place for this.

 ### PreUpdate
 Now that the input is loaded and processed, it's time to get ready to start processing our game logic.
 Anything that needs to happen after input processing but before processing the game logic can happen here.
 This can be a good place to prepare the frame, maybe clean up some things from the previous frame, etcetera.

 ### OnUpdate
 This is usually where the magic happens!
-This is where you put all of your gameplay systems.
+This is where you put all of your game play systems.
 By default systems are added to this phase.

 ### OnValidate
-This phase was introduced to deal with validating the state of the game after processing the gameplay systems.
+This phase was introduced to deal with validating the state of the game after processing the game play systems.
 Sometimes you moved entities too close to each other, or the speed of an entity is increased too much.
 This phase is for righting that wrong.
 A typical feature to implement in this phase would be collision detection.

 ### PostUpdate
 When your game logic has been updated, and your validation pass has ran, you may want to apply some corrections.
 For example, if your collision detection system detected collisions in the `OnValidate` phase, you may want to move the entities so that they no longer overlap.